yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 You start knowing an in-play Townsfolk, and have their ability.
 Either you or they are drunk.

 ## ![](Merchant/.image_big.png) [Merchant](Merchant)
-Once per game during the day you may publicly declare a Market Day.
-If you do, each player may put their hand up, and tonight each player who did receives a potion that another player is holding.
+Once per game, during the day, publicly declare a Market Day.
+Each player may publicly choose to attend.
+Tonight, all who did receive a new potion that another player is holding.

 ## ![](Mourner/.image_big.png) [Mourner](Mourner)
 Each night*, choose a player: if the Demon kills them, you learn a character they neighbor.